astralfrontier/peppermile.org/src/grand-adventure.md

 Grand Adventure is a roleplaying game, telling stories about **how adventurers work together to discover amazing new things, solve challenges, and explore a fantastic world**.

+Throughout this document, you'll find sections of text like this.
+These explain my motivations and thoughts about a particular rule.
+{.directors-cut}

 @[toc](Table of Contents)